 When you cruise, the vast majority of your time is spent on the ship.
-Considering that ports of call are stops that usually last about eight hours or so, even three ports of call on a seven-day cruise adds up to just one full 24-hour day where you can get off the ship.
+Considering that ports of call are stops that usually last about eight hours or so, even three ports of call on a seven-day cruise adds up to just one full 24-hour day where you can actually be off the vessel.

-In other words, your cruise ship can make a big difference in the enjoyment of your cruise.
+In other words, your cruise ship makes a big difference in the enjoyment of your cruise.

-Finding a ship that fits your style can be the difference between a vacation that’s pretty good and one that is fantastic.
+Finding a ship that fits your style can be the difference between a vacation that’s pretty good… and one that is fantastic.
+But what many people may not realize is how different cruise ships can be, even between ships on the same line.

 Consider Royal Caribbean.
-The cruise line has the largest ships in the world — its Oasis-class vessels.
-These ships come in at 225,000 gross tons.
-At full capacity, they can carry nearly 7,000 passengers.
+The cruise line has the largest ships in the world — its Icon-class vessels.
+These ships come in at 250,000 gross tons.
+At full capacity, they can carry nearly 7,600 passengers… and another 2,200 crew members.

 Within that same fleet, however, the smallest ships — such as Grandeur of the Seas — come in at around 75,000 tons and carry about 2,500 passengers.
 That’s one-third as large as the biggest ships.